Maasi (film): Release

 The film opened after three years of production in a few screens across Tamil Nadu on 16 March 2012 to negative reviews.
 Sify.com labelled the film as "tedious", though stated "watch it if you're a fan of Arjun, he is charismatic, look fit at this age and has an alluring appeal that lifts this film considerably."
-A critic from Behindwoods gave the film one star out of five, concluding it is a "highly predictable shoot out".
-Indiaglitz written "Had the sequence of events had some coherence, the film would have been more engaging".
-Nowrunning written the film as "standard police procedural".
 The Times of India criticised that film failed in all departments.
 The Hindu wrote "The action king doesn't need a Maasi to live up to the sobriquet".